 LOC For storing GPS info.
 Described in RFC 1876.
 Experimental.
-MX Identifies a mail exchange for the domain with a 16-bit pref-
+MX Identifies a mail exchange for the domain with a 16-bit preference value (lower is better) followed by the host name of

 NAPTR Name authority pointer.
 Described in RFC 2915.